America needs a vision for space.

-Most efforts to tell a story of why we should go to space focus on the themes of exploration, human inspiration, and enduring questions of existential existence.
+Most efforts to create a supporting narrative story for America’s space program focus on the themes of exploration, human inspiration, and enduring questions of existential existence.
 These are the least powerful narrative themes that can possibly be deployed with the least power to change behaviors and rally support to spend actual money that I can possibly imagine.
-Their failure to rally political support has already been described and has been proven out across the decades over and over and over again.
+Their failure to rally political support has already been described and has been proven across the decades over and over and over again.

 A narrative story focused on jobs, growth, and creating a bigger, bolder future for our children and their children on a frontier that will lift our entire nation to a higher level of growth and prosperity over the next 100 years is a powerful story that has yet to be communicated at scale.
 The mere possibility that we could potentially banish the economic cycle and win prosperity for a 100-year run of sustained, rapid economic growth, making America a beacon of hope for the entire free world is powerful.
-That’s the narrative we can offer.
+That’s the narrative we must offer.
 It directly responds to the voters today who are rejecting the status quo in the search for a better future.
 They are telling us what they want.
 It’s time to finally listen.

 This narrative already has an established foundational interest, a bedrock instinctive baseline, and it can be built upon at scale to establish political support and deliver votes.
 We need to align the narrative story of American’s journey in space with our historical story of American expansion and the common aspirations for better jobs, higher wages, and the desire to achieve the American Dream individually and for our children and future generations.